BigPolarBear1/factorization_v3/README.md

 -Implement large prime variation (presumably doubles the performance)</br> -Implement a faster method for the linear algebra portion.
 Block Lanczos would be ideal. (lets see when this becomes an issue first)</br>
 -The factor_base (building iN map) is still a major bottleneck.
 Much of this could be saved to an offline database.. but I need to think how to speed it up some more.</br>
 -Lots of small optimizations still to be done (i.e skip small primes for the sieve interval)..
-I should also think if there is a point in a negative sieve_interval (going the negative direction).</br> </br>
+I should also think if there is a point in a negative sieve_interval (going the negative direction).</br>
+-I should also check if there is a point to cycling quadratic coefficients... in theory if the algorithm start running out of steam it could be useful</br>

 I will begin addressing these things now.
 And also optimize whereever I can.
 If we can push past 110 digits on a laptop... then the fun begins.
 But until then... the doubt and agony remains.. but there is yet hope.